 Peonies vary in their dimensions such as height, size and width/diameter depending on where they are grown.
 The actual height observed at any given geographical location is subject to their prevailing climatic conditions such as precipitation, intensity of the sun, wind and temperature.
 At Hollingsworth Peonies, we prefer using the "relative scale," using a more general but appropriate representation of height.
 Below, you will find definition and scale, including a numerical range for our peonies, based on our observations and measurements taken here in NW Missouri.

-Below you will find definition and scale, including a numerical range, for our peonies offered in this catalog.
-Please note the numerical values are based on our peonies as they perform here in our Midwestern climate.
-The numerical values will not work for peonies grown in greenhouses or very lush growing environments such as Oregon, Washington or parts of New England.
-Peonies grown in those locations are likely to exceed the numerical scale listed.
-Conversely, peonies grown in the mountains, arid locations of Utah, Idaho, and the Dakotas probably will perform below the values indicated below.
+Please note: These numerical values will not hold true for peonies grown in greenhouses, coastal growing environments such as Oregon, Washington or parts of New England, which likely will exceed the numerical scale listed.
+Conversely, peonies grown in the mountainous, arid locations of Utah, Idaho, and the Dakotas probably under perform in these values.

 - Medium = 26” – 35”